 - Lokrum – Lokram is an island, just a 15-minute ferry ride from Dubrovnik.
 There are regular, daily sailings from Dubrovnik Old Town’s port to the island, and it is about 40 kunas.
 The island was a holiday destination and is home to a monastery and a botanical garden.
 A quarantine area was set up in Lokram during the time of the Republic of Ragusa.

 - Cavtat – Cavtat is a town on the Adriatic Coast, just southeast of Dubrovnik.
 You can access this town using public transport (bus 10) near the Pile Gate or taxi (38 Euros one way).
-It’s known for its beaches, and historical remnants – Rector’s Palace, a baroque St. Nicholas Church and more.
+It’s known for its beaches, and historical remnants – Rector’s Palace, a baroque St. Nicholas Church, and more.
 Perfect place to spend a few hours and return to Dubrovnik.

 From Dubrovnik, it is an easy base city to explore nearby Balkan countries.

 - Kotor Bay, Montenegro: If you wish to add another Balkan country to your Croatia trip, Kotor Bay is an easy option from Dubrovnik.
 We booked a day tour to Kotor bay which included a stop at Perast.
 You can go as far as Budva in Montenegro, but very few tours exist for that route.
 Kotor is a pretty coastal town and is known for the stunning bay and the old town, which is part of the UNESCO World Heritage Site.
+You can book a day tour from Dubrovnik to Kotor Bay.

 Zagreb to Dubrovnik itinerary ideas